shakfu/coremusic/tests/demos/README.md

 - ✓ AudioPlayer playback working (you should hear audio!)
 - ✓ Advanced features working

-The cycoreaudio wrapper provides complete access to CoreAudio for professional audio development in Python.
+The coremusic wrapper provides complete access to CoreAudio for professional audio development in Python.